 With an opportunity to reach and influence untapped high growth end-use markets such as cold medicine, Dow Water & Process Solutions relied on G&S to unleash the power of visual communications.
 By creating fun, shareable infographics, we were able to take complex issues, boil them down to their core essence, and change when, where and how water and process solutions are discussed in the target markets.
 The result of this collaborative content curation and narrative approach was an innovative storytelling style centered around multi-media enabled infographics.
 The content was featured in top online consumer media including USA Today, Los Angeles Times and The New York Times, while also garnering coverage in target trade outlets such as WaterWorld, Flow Control and FoodBev.com.
 The infographics were also highly consumed and shared via major social media platforms Pinterest and Twitter.

-This campaign received multiple accolades, including being named one the 50 Best PR Programs in the World by The Holmes Report, the winner of the B2B Marketing Campaign of the Year in the SABRE Awards competition and a finalist in the PRWeek Awards.
+This campaign received multiple accolades, including being named twice as one the 50 Best PR Programs in the World by The Holmes Report, the winner of the B2B Marketing Campaign of the Year in the SABRE Awards competition and a finalist in the PRWeek Awards.